 The introduction.
+A lone female voice narrates a montage that sets up the main conflict of the season, along with its tone: RPM was not going to be another ordinary Power Rangers season.
+The montage then transitions into the Battle of Corinth.
 Soldiers battle it out with Grinders and Venjix attack drones as Colonel Mason Truman stands there observing the battle with explosions being reflected by his sunglasses.
 Corporal Hicks comes up to him in a panic, and he tells the soldier to calm down.
 His entrance alone defines him as a Colonel Badass, and a Memetic Badass at that, as fans have rightly called him Mason Effin' Truman from then on.

 Corporal Hicks: Colonel Truman!
 Colonel Truman.

 Colonel Truman: Easy, son.
 Get yourself together, and give me a proper report.

 Cpl.
 Hicks: Yes, sir.
 They've broken through the west corridor into Zone Delta, sir.
 We can't hold them off.

 Cpl.
 Hicks: We lost contact with air support over an hour ago, sir.
 What should I do, sir?

 Cpl.
 Hicks: Sir, yes, sir.

 Eagle Squad?
 Is his two sons.